domino14/cesars-blog/content/posts/2023-06-28-how-to-unfck-arch.md

 title: "How to unf*ck Arch Linux"
 date: 2023-06-28
 tags: ["linux", "arch"]
+summary: Arch Linux is the main system on my desktop computer.
+I love it but sometimes it screws up.
+Here are some tricks for unscrewing it up.
 ---

 Did I tell you all that I run Arch Linux?
 The following cartoon should make my